 The WUR non-AP STA that sent the Ack frame in response to the unsolicited WUR Mode Setup frame shall update the WUR parameters to the parameters included in the received WUR Mode Setup frame.
-The WUR non-AP STA may teardown WUR operation as described below if the WUR non-AP STA doesn’t intend to use the parameters.
+If the unsolicited WUR Mode Setup frame included a WUR Protection element, the WUR non-AP STA shall also update the WUR security parameters.
+The WUR non-AP STA shall use the integrity key corresponding to the Key ID indicated in the Key Info field to receive corresponding protected WUR wake-up frame from the WUR AP (see 30.9 (Protected WUR frames)).
+If the BPN field is present in the WUR Protection element, the WUR non-AP STA shall also update the locally stored BPN value corresponding to the Key ID indicated in the Key Info field.
+The WUR non-AP STA may teardown WUR operation as described below if the WUR non-AP STA doesn’t intend to use the parameters. (#2589, #2314)

 …